noscripter/amok/man/amok.Runner.prototype.3.md

 ## DESCRIPTION

 `amok.Runner` instances inherit from `amok.Runner.prototype`.
-You can use the constructor's prototype object to add properties or methods to all Map instances.
+You can use the constructor's prototype object to add properties or methods to all `amok.Runner` instances.

 ## SEE ALSO